Maxfaktor51/Throngler-s-Bane/glossary.md

 >
 > [read more](./akinitos.md#the-sea-of-endless-ice)

+> ### Silent Initiation Ritual
+> <details><summary>SPOILER WARNING</summary><p>The Silent Initiation Ritual is performed by the Cult of Silence to recruit new members.
+During the ritual the victim trades their ability to speak for access to the dark powers of the cult.
+</p></details>

 > ### Summer Sea
 > The Summer Sea provides the surrounding lands with precious warmth, food and treasures as well as a reliable though dangerous opportunity for trade and transportation.
 >